astro313/FirstYear/mod1/response.md

   SMGs (as summarized in CW14 or Casey+14) which will be more useful in placing this object in the context of the SMG population.

-> We picked out two apparently similarly bright gravitationally lensed SMGs to show the ranges of SMGs properties, of which intrinsically sit at faint ends of the luminosity distribution, and thus would not have been studied in sensitivity-limited samples.
-In addition, these are among the SMGs which are best-studied to date and their properties are deriving using similar approach in this paper.
-Hence, a comparison with these object will have relatively lower uncertainties.
-We have added a compilation of SMG and type-2 QSOs properties to the Table.
+> We took into account this comment by adding a compilation of SMG and type-2
+> QSOs properties to Table 4.
 Please see the table notes and comments for details.
-We have incorporated a comparison to these sample-averaged values in our conclusion as well.
+We have therefore included a comparison to these sample-averaged values in our conclusion.

--- need to re-write this. we would have seen at least two of these in unlensed samples. just comparing since these are the most well-known ones that similarly stick out from their submm fluxes (>400mJy).

-   - differential lensing and ratios
-   - if source is intrinsically fainter
-   - write how we address issue raised --> reasons why we kept
+  We initially picked out two well-studied and apparently similarly bright (submillimeter fluxes >400 mJy)gravitationally lensed
+  SMGs, to be able to investigate a broader range of physical properties - some of which are not well-constrained for the broader population.
+Thus, we decided to also keep this comparison in the paper.

 ## 7
 - the discussion/conclusions should focus on what is new from this